PelionIoT/pelion-ready-example/README.md

     }
     ```

-- Option 2: custom bootlaoder
+- Option 2: custom bootloader

     If you'd like to overide a default bootloader or use a custom one available in the application, then indicate the path to the booloader in the  `mbed_app.json`.
 For example: